 \section{Introduction}

-One of the most important problems in the topology of manifolds is the homeomorphism problem, which asks for a given dimension $n$ whether there is an algorithm to decide if two compact $n$-dimensional PL manifolds are homeomorphic.
-It is easy to show that the answer is yes for $n=1$.
-For $n=2$, the answer is also yes, thanks to the classification of surfaces.
-For $n=3$, the problem is much more difficult; a positive answer follows from Perelman's proof~\cite{Per1,Per2,Per3} of Thurston's geometrisation conjecture as well as earlier work (see e.g.~\cite[Section 1.4]{b3mp:book} and the references within.)
-When $n\ge 4$ the answer is negative~\cite{bhp:unsolvable}.
+A fundamental question in manifold topology is the \emph{homeomorphism problem}, which asks, in a given dimension $n$, whether there exists an algorithm to decide if two compact triangulated $n$-dimensional manifolds are homeomorphic.
+It is easy to show that the answer is yes for $n=1$ and $n=2$, using the classification of these manifolds.
+For $n=3$, the answer, although apparently not known in full generality (see the comments in~\cite{afw:decision}), is yes for orientable, irreducible 3-manifolds.
+This relies on Perelman's geometrization theorem (\cite{Per1,Per3,Per2}, see also~\cite{kl:notes,Mor-Tia2,Cao-Zhu,b3mp:book}.)
+When $n\ge 4$, by a theorem of A.~A.~Markov~\cite{markov:homeomorphy} the answer is negative (see also~\cite{bhp:unsolvable}.)

-In this paper we consider \emph{open}, i.e.~noncompact (but paracompact) manifolds.
-The homeomorphism problem as formulated above does not make sense, because in general open manifolds are not defined by finite data which one can feed into a computer.
-For compact manifolds, a consequence of a positive answer to the homeomorphism problem in dimension $n$ is that one can make a list $M_0,M_1,\ldots$ of compact $n$-manifolds, such that any compact $n$-manifold is homeomorphic to exactly one member of the list.
-When we consider open manifolds of dimension $n>1$, such a list cannot exist, because there are uncountably many $n$-manifolds (see Appendix~\ref{sec:appendix}.)

-To deal with this issue, we restrict attention to manifolds which are generated by a simple recursive procedure.
-First we make the following definition.
+When the manifolds under consideration are no longer assumed to be compact, a difficulty arises: in each dimension $n\ge 2$ there are uncountably many open $n$-manifolds up to homeomorphism (see Appendix~\ref{sec:appendix}.)

+In this article, we introduce for each $n$ a new class of possibly noncompact $n$-manifolds, called \emph{automata $n$-manifolds}, for which the homeomorphism problem makes sense.
+Our main result, Theorem~\ref{thm:main} below, states that this problem is algorithmically solvable for $n=2$.

+We first introduce the notion of \bydef{topological $n$-automaton}, which is a finite data set from which an automaton $n$-manifold will be constructed.
+The definition is as follows.